NLnetLabs/krill/doc/development/06_ca_manager.md

     ) -> KrillResult<rfc8183::ParentResponse> { ... }

     /// Update a child under this CA. The submitted `UpdateChildRequest` can contain a
-    /// new `IdCert`, or `ResourceSet`.
-If both are updated in a single update, then
+    /// new `IdCert`, or `ResourceSet`, or both.
+When resources are updated, the existing
-    /// an `Error::CaChildUpdateOneThing` is returned.
-When resource entitlements are updated,
-    /// the existing entitlements are replaced by the new value - i.e. this is not a delta
+    /// resource entitlements are replaced by the new value - i.e. this is not a delta
-    /// and it affects all INR types.
-Setting resource entitlements beyond the resources
+    /// and it affects all Internet Number Resource (INR) types (IPv4, IPV6, ASN).
+Setting
-    /// held by the parent CA will return an `Error::CaChildExtraResources`. pub async fn ca_child_update(
+    /// resource entitlements beyond the resources held by the parent CA will return
+    /// an `Error::CaChildExtraResources`.
+    pub async fn ca_child_update(
         &self,
         handle: &Handle,